-Since the algorithm only updates σ if a feasible move was chosen we have that the schedule stays feasible throughout the execution.
-It remains to verify that the algorithm terminates and that the there always is a potential move to choose.
+Since the algorithm only updates σ if a valid move was chosen we have that the schedule stays valid throughout the execution.
+It remains to verify that the algorithm terminates and that there always is a potential move to choose.